 YouTube's Offline Playback feature was first introduced alongside Music Key back in November, finally giving people a way to store a (limited) selection of videos for trips into areas with poor connectivity, or just to avoid using up capped data plans.
 While it has remained mostly unchanged in the last 8 months, the latest update finally brings a few modifications.
 The interface is now a bit more informative and uniform, and there's a new low-quality option (which is actually a good thing).
+A teardown also revealed some big improvements to the voice command interface that has been in the works for a while.
 Read More

 Playing video games is for losers, apparently - these days all the cool kids watch other people play video games.
 Twitch, the platform of choice for your non-video game-playing needs, has updated its Android client with a few handy features in version 3.2.
 Both of them come straight out of YouTube's bag of tricks, but that's OK - every video player should let you do this stuff.

 The first thing you'll notice is that Twitch now has a pop-out mini-player that lets you browse for a new stream while watching your current one.
+Press the channel button in the top left-hand corner of the fullsreen video to go back one step, where said video will minimize into a ribbon at the bottom of the screen.
 Read More